Eligibility for 2023 – 2024 program

-- While most students do not enroll past their 8th grade year, our upper age limit is growing and flexible based on conversations with individual students and families.
+- While most students do not enroll past their 8th grade year, our upper age limit is flexible based on conversations with individual students and families.

 - Homeschooled children and children who are enrolled in Public or Private school are all welcome.

-The application is open from May 1 – June 15, 2022.
-Enrollment offers will be in July, and into August if necessary.
+The application is open from May 1 – June 15, 2023.
+There is no cost to apply.
+Enrollment offers are made in July (and into August if necessary).
 Enrollment offers take several weeks, as families have time to confirm and make their deposit after receiving an enrollment offer.